88dots/cordova-plugin-media/README.md

 # cordova-plugin-media

-This plugin provides the ability to record and play back audio files on a device.
+This plugin provides the ability to play back audio files on a device (recording functionality removed).

 __NOTE__: The current implementation does not adhere to a W3C specification for media capture, and is provided for convenience only.